701-3 DETERMINING EXEMPTIONS AND ALLOWING EXTENSIONS TO THE 60-MONTH LIMIT

 The Work Services case manager and the caseworker determine if the family qualifies for an extension or if the extension period needs to be revised.

-If there are concerns about the family's continued qualification for an extension or about progress made toward meeting agreed upon self-sufficiency goals, a Family Progress Review may be scheduled to gather information and determine whether continuation of the extension is appropriate.
+If there are concerns about the family's continued qualification for an extension or about progress made toward meeting agreed upon self-sufficiency goals, these concerns should be discussed during monthly check-ins or debriefings with the household to gather information and determine whether continuation of the extension is appropriate.